 Dangerous Drug Lawyers at Williams Cedar Will File a Taxotere® Lawsuit to Recover Compensation on Your Behalf

 Our dangerous drug lawyers at Williams Cedar will support you after suffering from injuries due to Taxotere®.
 We will hold the manufacturers who failed their consumers responsible.
 Call us today at 215-557-0099 or contact us online to schedule a consultation with a skilled member of our legal team.
-Our offices are located in Philadelphia and Cherry Hill, New Jersey, and we serve clients throughout the country.
+Our offices are located in Philadelphia and Haddonfield, New Jersey, and we serve clients throughout the country.